MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-form-client-side-extensibility.md

 ## Form load

-Triggers once the form placeholder is recognized before the actual form content is fetched.
+Triggers when the form placeholder is recognized before the actual form content are fetched.

 ### Syntax